7 awesome teen girl gift ideas

 It’s really important to teach kids about money.
 The general state of money handling in our culture is just bad.
 It’s our job to teach our kids how to handle money.
 I am frequently asked “how to get kids to do chores??”
 Honestly, my kids do chores because I tell them to.
 More specifically, my kids do chores because they have grown up doing chores and they don’t think anything of it.
 They know that chores are a part of life, and they accept that.
 Has it always been that way?
 No.

 Whether it’s your”new years resolutions” or just an every day habit, it’s best to make goals as specific as possible.
 If you have a goal of doing better with money, you need to have a budget.
 If you’re looking for how to start a budget, keep reading!

-When I returned from our trip to Hawaii, I got a lot of comments.
-Most of them were positive, but a few were more along the lines of “I can’t believe you got to go to Hawaii” or “I wish I had the money to go on vacation.”
-I don’t travel as frequently as some (I wish!) but I am still asked how we are able to afford to do the traveling that we do.
+My family gets a lot of comments about our travel habits.
+Most of them are positive, but a few are more along the lines of “I can’t believe you got to go to Hawaii” or “I wish I had the money to blow on vacations like you do” We don’t travel as frequently as some (I wish!) but we are still asked how we are able to afford to do the traveling that we do.
 The answer is surprisingly simple.
 Priorities.

 6 things to buy that save money over time

 I know what you’re thinking.
 How do you save money by buying things?
 It seems crazy, but there are things to buy that save money in the long run.
 If you’re already on a tight budget, you might consider adding these items slowly over time instead of trying to buy them all up front.